How long will my first visit be?

 Will my doctor be kept updated on my treatments and progress?

 A copy of your initial evaluation will be sent to your referring physician, along with regular progress notes to keep your physician updated on your progress and current functional status.
 Communication with all parties is an important component of your treatment program.
+As a courtesy, we will also offer to send medical reports to your PCP, at your discretion.

 What will happen when I am discharged?